 We will keep the community updated on any changes and will transparently share the reasoning behind them.

 When the general election candidates emerge, we will share actionable volunteer opportunities to support them—phone banking, canvassing, fundraising, and more.
-Until then, volunteers will be registering voters and recruiting more volunteers.
+Until then, volunteers are primarily focused on listening to and registering voters and recruiting more volunteers.

 Swing Left will also be making it easier for District Teams to coordinate with each other (virtually and in person) and bring their own ideas to the table.
 Our intention is to give every participant the flexibility to devote as much time and resources to their team as they desire.